Roger-Federer-Foundation/rff-npt-android-app/README.md

 You will need a few important components to build the release version:

 * keystore: this is a private cryptographic key linked to the specific application.
 It is stored by Electric Book Works, and needs to be downloaded onto your local machine so that you can use its filepath.
 * build.json: this is a JSON file that contains the path to the keystore as well as some important information and passwords.
 These details are kept by Electric Book Works.
+The file `build-example.json` has been included in the repo as a template for the structure of `build.json`.

 You also need to increment the version number in the header of `config.xml`.
 Google Play will not let you upload an app with an exisiting version number.